hacktoolspack/hack-tools/README.md

 ##########################################################################

-password for files : a
+- password for files (.exe .7z) : a